 The list of messages

-This list doesn't exhaust all message types and their parameters.
-At this stage we want to agree on the format of OSSI for the upcoming deployment (dubbed Alphanet 1.5) and hint at a few possibilities that we may want to implement in Alphanet 2.0 (1.5 will not change the functionality of 1.0 beyond the OSSI format).
+This list is preliminary and will grow.

 Note that the OSSI defined here applies only to Pegs.
 Configuring Tags is intentionally left out, as it is not known yet how we should approach it in Alphanet 2.0 or in ATOL firmware.